 he preservation of online publications represents a particular challenge.
 The digital data itself must be preserved, but so, too, must its long-term accessibility.
 This means preserving the interpretability of the content of the digital data.
 Ongoing technical advances are resulting in constant changes in hardware and software.
-It must be possible to use publications saved in new file formats on current computer systems just as it was on systems which are now long obsolete.
+It should be ensured that publications saved in new file formats can be used on current computer systems in the same way they were on the original systems which are now long obsolete.
 To achieve this, an earlier system environment can be recreated on a current system (emulation) or an earlier file format can be converted into a current one (migration).

-nestor, the project formerly sponsored by the BMBF, was turned into a cooperation association with eleven partners in 2009.
-Headed by the German National Library, the competence network for digital preservation for Germany was created as a central point of contact for all matters regarding the digital preservation of digital resources.
+The nestor project was previously sponsored by the BMBF but has been operated as a cooperation association since 2009.
+The competence network for digital preservation in Germany was set up under the leadership of the German National Library.
+It is the central point of contact for all matters regarding the long-term preservation of digital resources.

 The German National Library is involved in implementing the DFG eDissPlus project.
 Previous long-term digital preservation projects in which the German National Library was involved include EMiL, LuKII, PARSE.Insight, SHAMAN, KEEP, 4C, APARSEN and NEDLIB.

 In 2015 and 2016 the German National Library subjected its processes and systems for digital long-term archiving to an extended assessment by nestor in accordance with DIN 31644.
 In 2016 it was awarded the nestor seal for online publications.